 - Use melatonin to reset your biological clock when you arrive in the new destination.
 The Timeshifter app mentioned above will even tell you the optimal time to take melatonin.

 - Sleep in a cool room.
-I like to sleep at around 65 degrees F. Between 60 and 70 degrees is optimal according to research.
+I like to sleep at around 65 degrees F. Between 60 and 70 degrees is optimal.